 Samsung Health is the default fitness application for all Samsung smartwatches.
-Even the Galaxy Watch 4 and 4 Classic use it instead of Google Fit.
+Even the Galaxy Watch 5 and 4 series devices use it instead of Google Fit.
 Fortunately, we’ve found Samsung Health to be a straightforward, easy-to-use fitness application.
 We suggest checking out our complete Samsung Health guide for all the details, but we’ll paint the broad strokes anyway.

 You’ll track all of your daily activity stats, exercises, sleep, stress levels, and more in Samsung Health.
 The app does offer a few social features, like monthly challenges you can join with friends, but none are really worth your time.